Monday, April 6, 2009

 President Lincoln was a lover of the theater, as he often went to see a play during his time in Washington.
 Therefore, it was only natural that he went to Ford's Theater shortly after the Civil War ended.

-Ford's Theater is still open for business, decorated in a 19th century style.
-It was renovated in 2009.
-The basement has exhibits on Lincoln and the assassintation, and talks are given throughout the day on the act.
+The theater was renovated in 2009.
+The basement has exhibits on Lincoln and the assassination, and talks are given throughout the day on the act.

 No comments: